Chickens That Lay Blue Eggs

 Araucana Chicken

-Araucanas are an old breed that originated in Chile.
+Araucanas originated in Chile in the 16th century.
 They are rare because they carry a fatal gene that causes a high mortality rate in unhatched chicks.
+Healthy birds mature quickly and can live for over 10 years.

 Some Araucanas are rumpless (have no tail) and have distinguishable tufts of feathers that grow from their neck area.